 Both Barclays labels their rewards ‘miles,’ but in reality, when used for travel, they are points with a fixed-value of 1¢ per point, and cannot be transferred to airline frequent flyer programs.
 Ironically, FlexPoints are more akin to traditional airline miles as they can only be redeemed air travel, not all travel expenses.
 Venture Miles are the exception in this group.
 You can redeem Venture Miles for a fixed-value of 1¢ per mile towards any travel expense, or, transfer them to 15 different airline partners.

 - FlexPerks™ Travel Rewards Visa Signature® Card – Earn 25,000 enrollment FlexPoints worth $375 on airfare, hotel stays, car rentals and more.
 Just spend $2,000 in eligible Net Purchases on your card within the first four months of account opening.
 Earn 2x FlexPoints per dollar at gas stations, grocery stores, or airlines (whichever category you spend the most on), plus most cell phone providers, and on charity donations.
 Redeem points on over 150 airlines for 1.5¢ per point. $0 introductory annual fee for the first 12 months, after that $49.

-- Capital One® Venture® Rewards Credit Card – Earn 50,000 Miles once you spend $3,000 on purchases within 3 months from account opening, earn 2x Venture Miles per dollar on every purchase, redeem as a statement credit against any travel purchase, no foreign transaction fees, $0 intro for first year; $95 after that.
+- Capital One® Venture® Rewards Credit Card – Earn 50,000 Miles once you spend $3,000 on purchases within 3 months from account opening, earn 2x Venture Miles per dollar on every purchase, redeem as a statement credit against any travel purchase, no foreign transaction fees, annual fee of $0 for the first year; $95 after that.